 - Treatments for illnesses that develop after you purchase a policy will probably be covered by pet insurance.

-- Lemonade offers four add-ons, for vet visit fees, physical therapy, dental illness, and end-of-life and remembrance.
+- Lemonade offers five add-ons, for vet visit fees, physical therapy, dental illness, behavioral conditions, and end-of-life and remembrance.

 - Lemonade offers multiple Preventative Care packages, which cover non-emergency medical care for your pet.

 Let’s dig into what a pet health insurance policy covers, as well as what extra add-ons Lemonade offers to improve your pet’s medical care.